mcasper/git-clean/README.md

 - Fast

 This project is written in Rust, which is [really stinkin fast]().
-It takes about Nms to delete 100+ branches.
+It takes about 1.8 seconds to delete 100+ branches, and most of that is network time.
+`./target/release/git-clean  0.07s user 0.08s system 8% cpu 1.837 total`

 - Batch operations